with Avery Thatcher and Tony Lugo

 To know that even if more shit comes down the tube, I can trust myself to figure it out.

-Even in scenarios that do trigger a ton of anxiety, I can still trust myself to at least keep the panic attack until I can go into the car.
+And even in scenarios that do trigger a ton of anxiety, I can still trust myself to at least keep the panic attack until I can go into the car.

 Yeah.

-Yeah, so let’s talk a little bit more about what you’re doing now and how all of these skills have brought you into your wonderful space.
+So let’s, let’s talk a little bit more about what you’re doing now and how all of these skills have brought you into your wonderful space.

 When I got out of the military, I started to pursue acting.

-This was in Austin, Texas and I got a job as an extra on this film called the Alamo.
+I went to college and studied Shakespeare and This was in Austin, Texas and I got a job as an extra on this film called The Alamo.

-And they dressed you up as like a Mexican soldier and they bused us to the set and we got off, soon as we got off the bus the location was right there and it was the entire town of San Antonio from the 1860s and I remember getting off the bus and seeing this farm to my right and it was way in the corner of town and you knew just by stepping off, you knew that it was never going to be in the film.
+And they dressed you up as like a Mexican soldier and they bussed us to the set and as soon as we got off the bus the location was right there and it was the entire town of San Antonio from the 1860s and I remember getting off the bus and seeing this farm to my right and it was way in the corner of

 I’ve made several short films of my own and I’ve written several screenplays and I’ve been working in the industry.

-I’ve worked on shows like Star Trek and several other like Apple TV shows and I’ve worked on music videos with huge musicians and it’s been quite the journey for me.
+I’ve worked on shows like Star Trek and Several other like Apple TV shows and I’ve worked on music videos with huge musicians and it’s been quite the journey for me.

 It’s been fun.